 In 2012, my passive income consisted of CD interest income, dividend income from stocks, and rental property income from a two bedroom condominium I bought in 2003.
 I had a large amount of CD income because long-term CDs back then were paying 4% – 4.125%.

 By saving 50% – 75% of my after-tax income for 13 years, I was able to invest the proceeds and amass roughly $78,000 in passive income.
 There were times when I questioned the wisdom of sharing a studio with a friend and driving beater cars worth less than 1/10th my gross income for a decade.
 But once I was able to experience freedom, it made all these sacrifices worth it.

-With the 10-year bond yield at ~3%, just know that every $1,000 you save today has the potential to generate at least $30 a year in risk-free income tomorrow.
-If you take on a little more risk, it’s conceivable that your $1,000 could end up generating $40 – $60 a year.
+With the 10-year bond yield at under 2%, just know that every $1,000 you save today has the potential to generate around $20 a year in risk-free income tomorrow.
+If you take on a little more risk, it's conceivable that your $1,000 could end up generating $40 – $60 a year.
 Start your passive income journey as soon as possible because it takes a long time to build something significant.